akatief/template-workshop/README.md

 ## 🩺 Task 2 - Implementing tests

 Testing is an integral part of development that ensures your code works by covering all edge cases.
-A test suite is a collection of simple functions that call different parts of your code and makes some assertions.
+The percentage of your lines that are checked by tests is called *coverage*.
+In an ideal testing scenario you would run at every single line in your code least once.
+A test suite is a collection of simple functions that call different parts of your code and make some assertions.
 For example, here is the content of `test_base.py`, a suite for testing the (rather useless) `BaseClass` included in the package.
+As you can see, it runs every possible use case of BaseClass.

 ```py
 from template_workshop import BaseClass